jdmonin/JSettlers2/README.txt

   Warning: failed to initialize database: ....

-The server will function normally except that user accounts cannot be maintained.
+MySQL is not required: Without it, the server will function normally except that user accounts cannot be maintained.

 Now, from another command line window, start the player client with the following command: